smarr/ReBench/docs/config.md

 For this purpose, build commands are considered the same when they have the same command and location (based on simple string comparisons).

-Commands are executed with an empty environment, i.e., without any environment variables.
-All configuration is intended to be explicit to simplify reproduction.
+Commands are executed using Python's `Popen` class and an environment dictionary managed by ReBench is used.
+The environment dictionary starts empty, but can be added to using the [`env`](#env) directive.
+This means that environment variables in the parent environment are **not** inherited.
+Note that when the environment dictionary is empty, this does not necessarily mean that the executor's environment will be truly empty.
+The exact behaviour is dependent on the underlying system and shell.

 Example: